Jexactyl/docs/latest/payments/paypal.md

 Head over to the Jexactyl Storefront and click the 'Balance' tab.
 Once you're there, attempt to buy `x` credits with PayPal.
 If the page redirects to a PayPal purchase portal, congrats!
 You've successfully set up and configured PayPal.

-?> If you run into issues while getting started with PayPal, let us know in the [Jexactyl Discord](https://discord.com/invite/qttGR4Z5Pk)
+?> If you run into a Unable to process order error while trying to buy credits, enable Live Mode in the PayPal dashboard.
+If you still run into issues while getting started with PayPal, let us know in the [Jexactyl Discord](https://discord.com/invite/qttGR4Z5Pk)